-EDIT: Now that this is done, and has been a huge success, I want to put a quick guide & parts guide right up top for reference.
+EDIT: Now that this is done, and has been a huge success, I want to put a quick guide & parts list right up top for reference.
 This is if you take the DIY route.
 EPowerSteering.com also sells full ready-to-run (just fabricate mounts for your car) kits:

 Compatible Steering Columns: